brikis98/yevgeniy-brikman-homepage/_posts/2011-10-24-siri-glimpse-of-future.md

 words, it actually tries to understand human speech.

-Before Siri, almost all voice recognition systems only worked if you used a very specific set of keywords and phrases - incantations, really.
+Before Siri, almost all voice recognition systems only worked if you used a very specific set of keywords and phrases&mdash;incantations, really.
 With Siri, you can speak more or less naturally and it (she?) does a remarkable job of understanding you.
 You don't need to read a manual or cheat sheet to use Siri: just start talking and you'd be amazed at how it seems to *just work*.
 It's